Marouene Guezmir

 Marouene Guezmir (born 6 March 1974) is a Tunisian former professional footballer who played as a midfielder.

 Career

 In 1996, Guezmir signed for Bundesliga side SC Freiburg, where he made 22 league appearances and scored one goal and suffered injuries and relegation to the 2.
 Bundesliga.
 On 17 August 1996, he debuted for SC Freiburg during a 1–1 draw with Werder Bremen.
-On 3 May 1997, Guezmir scored his first goal SC Freiburg during a 2–0 win over MSV Duisburg.
+On 3 May 1997, Guezmir scored his first goal for SC Freiburg during a 2–0 win over MSV Duisburg.